anira-project/anira/docs/sphinx/web-api/custom_inference_backends.rst

 3. Spin up that custom worker and wire the backend into :js:class:`InferenceHandler` via ``InferenceBackend.CUSTOM``.

-The js-copying demo in ``anira-web-demo/src/`` walks through all three with a passthrough ``JSCopyBackend``; we'll use it as the running example below.
+The `js-copying demo <https://anira-project.github.io/anira-web-example>`_ walks through all three with a passthrough ``JSCopyBackend``; we'll use it as the running example below.